yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

 18. Run the downloaded installer.

-19. Select **Next** on each of the screens, accepting to the license terms and privacy policy in the process.
+19. Select **Next** on each of the screens, accepting the license terms and privacy policy in the process.

 20. Select **Install** on the Privacy Policy screen to begin the installation.